sushantsahu1987/dearie-work-log/README.md

 #### *17th Wed, May 2023*
 - [ ] Purchase go pro subscription
+- [x] Practice in difference & lack of compassion for humans

 #### *16th Tue, May 2023*
-- [ ] Practice in difference & lack of compassion for humans
+- [x] Practice in difference & lack of compassion for humans
 - [ ] Work on Next.js 13.4.2
 - [ ] Explore nx workspace (https://nx.dev/)
 - [ ] Update all sushantsahu.in projects to next 13.4.2